Murder of Elizabeth McCabe: Trial of Vincent Simpson

-At the end of the trial, the judge told the jury that they must not convict Simpson on the basis of DNA evidence alone (Scottish law requires at least two separate sources of evidence for a conviction).
+At the end of the trial, the judge told the jury that they must not convict Simpson on the basis of DNA evidence alone.
 Subsequently, the jury found 61-year-old Simpson not guilty by a majority verdict in December 2007.

 McCabe's mother and other family members had attended the trial almost every day and were reported to have been distressed by the verdict, with Ally Reid of Tayside Police commenting: "Elizabeth's family are understandably disappointed at today's verdict... they understand and support the reasons behind the re-investigation of Elizabeth's death, and appreciate the efforts of those involved in bringing the matter to court".
 Detective Chief Inspector Ewen West said that he was disappointed for the McCabe family at the verdict.

 Aftermath

 The BBC reported after that the trial that "There now seems little hope of closure for the McCabe family, or for Templeton Woods to shed its association with unsolved murder."
 Despite the defence questioning the reliability of the DNA evidence, the Crown publicly defended the decision to prosecute Simpson and said that there was sufficient evidence to prosecute him.
 After the verdict, police said that they were not looking for anyone else in the case.

 Tayside Police continued to separately appeal for information on the murder of Carol Lannen in 2008, with police believing members of the public hold information key to solving the case.

 After the law on double jeopardy was changed in Scotland in 2011, allowing previously acquitted suspects to be re-tried if new evidence materialised, the McCabe case was subject to a new review.
 In 2013, Simpson, who had returned to living in Camberley and working as a window cleaner, spoke to the Daily Record, saying he did not fear the new investigation into the murder and saying "the cold case will go on and on.
 The police have got no avenues to go down".
 He also revealed that he had been back at the court he was cleared at to watch trials from the public gallery.

 In 2020, a senior investigator on the McCabe case told STV News that the murders of McCabe and Lannen could still be solved, although police said that there was no plan to re-investigate the case.